Parking Rules and Regulations

 - Students displaying a current green (commuter) parking permit may park in any area NOT posted for staff, visitors or reserved for special purposes.
 Students displaying a current green (commuter) parking permit may not park in lots posted “No Overnight Parking from 2am–6am” during the restricted time.

-- Students who live in Bolt-Heyns-Timmer, Rooks-VanDellen or Schultze-Eldersveld, with vehicles displaying a current yellow parking permit may park in the East Beltline Parking Lot (Lot 13), adjacent to the Ecosystem Preserve or, if this lot is full, in the parking lot adjacent to the DeVos Communication Center (Lots 14, 15 and 16).
-Students displaying a current yellow permit may not park in the Fine Arts Center Parking Lot at any time and may not park in any of the other lots on the main campus between 7:30am and 5:30pm with the exception of the Southwest Lot and the Track and Tennis Lot.
-Students displaying a current yellow parking permit may not park in lots posted “No Overnight Parking from 2am-6am” during the restricted time.
+- Students who live in Bolt-Heyns-Timmer, Rooks-VanDellen or Schultze-Eldersveld, with vehicles displaying a current yellow parking permit may park in the East Beltline Parking Lot (Lot 13), adjacent to the Calvin Ecosystem Preserve & Native Gardens or, if this lot is full, in the parking lot adjacent to the DeVos Communication Center (Lots 14, 15 and 16).
+Students displaying a current yellow permit may not park in the Fine Arts Center Parking Lot at any time and may not park in any of the other lots on the main campus between 7:30am and 5:30pm with the exception of the Southwest Lot (Lot 1) and the Track and Tennis Lot (Lot 7).
+Students displaying a current yellow parking permit may not park in lots posted “No Overnight Parking from 2am–6am” during the restricted time.

 - On campus students with motorcycle permits must park in the appropriate resident lot.
-Commuter students must park in a regular parking space where commuter parking is allowed or in the designated motorcycle parking area on the south side of the FAC Lot.
+Commuter students must park in a regular parking space where commuter parking is allowed or in the designated motorcycle parking area on the south side of the CFAC in Lot 10.

 General areas where you may not park

-- In posted short term parking lots longer than the posted maximum time limit.
+- In posted short term parking lots longer than the posted maximum time limit of 30 minutes.

 - In areas posted for staff between the times posted on the signs for that area, unless you are a staff member.